Streets of Fire: Filming

 The production employed 500 extras to play the citizens of the Richmond District.
 Cinematographer Andrew Laszlo shot the film with very low light, giving the images a stark, "low-tech" quality.
 The choreography for the two songs Ellen Aim sings and the one by the Sorels was done by Jeffrey Hornaday.
 The lighting for these concert scenes were done by Mark Brickman, who also lit concerts for Bruce Springsteen and Pink Floyd.
 In addition, 12 1950 and 1951 model Studebakers were used as police cars.
-More than 50 motorcycles and their drivers were featured as the Bombers, and were chosen from 200 members of real L.A.-based clubs like The Crusaders and The Heathens.
+More than 50 motorcycles and their drivers were featured as the Bombers, and were chosen from 200 members of real Los Angeles-based clubs like The Crusaders and The Heathens.

-According to cinematographer Andrew Laszlo, the film's style was dictated by the story.
+According to Laszlo, the film's style was dictated by the story.
 The Richmond's look was very soft and the colors did not call attention to themselves.
 The light in The Battery was contrasting and harsh, with vivid colors.
 Argyle prints and plaids are used in the Parkside District, and neon lights color the Strip.

-Walter Hill later said he felt "humbled" by the shoot:
+Hill later said he felt "humbled" by the shoot:

 I think I thought I could handle things.
 Didn't know how to shoot music.
 Music had been important in my films, it was usually post production.
 This was tough stuff to shoot.
 I already had a great respect for people like Minnelli.
 I just couldn't seem to work it out without just putting up multiple cameras and shooting an awful lot of film...
 I later realized or talked to people about this and MGM in the old days everybody was on contract and they would rehearse for weeks.
 We don't get that.
 We would stage it and shoot it.
 We got the songs a lot of times just a few days before we shoot.
 We only get the final song.
 The structural advantage of the old studio system we didn't have.
 It made a very inefficient shoot.
 I don't think there was any other way to do it given the circumstances.

-Due to the choreography and setups in between takes of every scene, the climactic 4-minute showdown between Cody and Raven took a considerable time to shoot.
+Due to the choreography and setups in between takes of every scene, the climactic four-minute showdown between Cody and Raven Shaddock (Dafoe) took a considerable time to shoot.
 Paré estimated it as four weeks:

 Willem and I shot that for two weeks, and then Walter shot it for another two week with the stunt guys.
 That whole scene was a Walter thing.
 He had to do something like that, especially after what he had done in Hard Times (1975).